Tay-Dzonu-QA/ICE_Final/README.md

 ##### The overall objective of the project:

-To create a full-stack Web application suitable for a given client specification, with utilisation of supporting tools, methodologies and technologies that encapsulate all modules covered during training.
+To create a full-stack Web application suitable for a given client specification, with utilisation of supporting tools, methodologies and technologies that encapsulate all modules covered during SDET training at QA Consulting.

 ##### The MVP was to be achieved with the following requirements: